Miner dies after tree stump falls on head - Kaieteur News

-A 56-year-old miner died on on Saturday after a tree stump fell on his head at Thomas Lands Backdam, Puruni River, Region Seven.
+Kaieteur News- A 56-year-old miner died on Saturday after a tree stump fell on his head at Thomas Lands Backdam, Puruni River, Region Seven.

-The dead miner was identified as Harry Critchlow of Eccles, East Bank Demerara (EBD).

 Feb 23, 2025Kaieteur Sports- The battle lines are drawn.
 One Guyana Racing Stable is here to make history.
 With the post positions set for the 2025 Sandy Lane Barbados Gold Cup, all eyes are on Guyana’s rising...